stkbailey/stkbailey.github.io/_posts/2017-08-22-Geocoding-Schools.markdown

 comments: true
 ---

-As I mentiond in a previous post, I did some data reporting at MNPS this past summer.
+As I mentioned in a previous post, I did some data reporting at MNPS this past summer.
 One of the fun problems I got to solve one day was how to plot data by school, on a map in Power BI.
 Here we are going to use a couple of Python tools to make a database of Latitude / Longitude locations for the MNPS schools.

 Our strategy is:
 - Curate a list of addresses for each school (which can be found [here]({{"/assets/SchoolCrosswalk_v1.xlsx" | absolute_url }}))